nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 number, email and addresses simultaneously.

 ### 4. Flexible Command Keywords.
 Command keywords are currently case-sensitive i.e. `add` is a valid command but `Add` is not.
 For user convenience, we will make command keywords case-insensitive in a future update by parsing the prefixes differently.

+### 5. No Wrapping for very long ui details
+Currently, if the name, tags or other details are very long, they are cut off in the UI.
+This will be fixed in a future version by enabling wrapping for texts in the UI such that they are more easily viewable.

+### 6. Some common names are not allowed to be entered
+Currently, our app does not allow some common Singaporean names with some special characters to be entered.
+An example is "s/o" or "d/o".
+This will be fixed in a future version because we will change the way we parse the add and edit commands.

+### 7. Currently, our find function only supports finding by name
+This may not be ideal when you want to search clients by what insurance plans or claim ID they have.
+This will be supported in a future version when we enhance the search function to search by either insurance plan type or claim ID.

 --------------------------------------------------------------------------------------------------------------------